Cells and Ions

 We know that the membrane acts as a capacitor and that ion channels act as conductors for specific ions.
 We can now work to see how the cell properties of electrochemical diffusion determine the membrane potential.
 Consider a single piece of the membrane with a potassium-selective ion channel as shown below.
 There are two main forces at work, the concentration gradient and the electrical gradient

-For example if the potassium concentration is high inside the cell compared to the outside then the potassium will flow down the gradient to the outside.
+If the potassium concentration is high inside the cell compared to the outside potassium will flow down the gradient to the outside.
 Since there is a large amount of potassium inside (shown by the large K+) as compared with the outside a concentration gradient exists that allows diffusion across the membrane.

 If we have a negative potential on the inside then potassium ions will be attracted to the inside down the electric-field gradient.